zyth0s/iqa_util/README.md

 Finds the angular resolution of a given surface file.
 Start IPython, `%run surf_resolution.py` and select the desired surface file.

+### `ray2pointscloud.py`
+Convert each surface file to a point cloud of surface points (each basin will have a separate file) with the nuclear coordinate as origin. `%run ray2pointscloud.py` and select the associated DGRID WFN file.
+The output (`*.csv files) can be visualized with Avizo.

 ## Dependencies